avocadoali/social_ai_practical_course/README.md

 For further instructions on how to use that tool visit their github repo [here](https://github.com/ika-rwth-aachen/drone-dataset-tools) and substitute their data directory with either the ground_truth or predicted directory.
 Here is an example (note that we are now in the drone-dataset-tools repo):

-For the ground truth
+For the ground truth run:
 ```bash
    python3 run_track_visualization.py --dataset_dir <path_to_root_of_project>/data/processed/visualization_data/ground_truth --dataset ind --recording 00
 ```

-For our predicted data
+For our predicted data.
+Open a new terminal and run:
 ```bash
    python3 run_track_visualization.py --dataset_dir <path_to_root_of_project>/data/processed/visualization_data/predicted --dataset ind --recording 00
 ```